RedX1000/OpenLogger/README.md

 * Algorithm choice for icon recognition.
 * Rollback further than one.
 * Allowing download of last clue reward captured
+* Figure out how to read the last clue for lag mitigation.

 ## Special thanks
 * Skillbert for creating Alt1 and providing the tools and libraries to create third-party applications.